-Beyoncé Announces She’s Expecting Twins And The Internet Hilariously Reacts
+Beyonce Announces She’s Expecting Twins And The Internet Hilariously Reacts

 — Kelly Andersen (@kellyamedia) February 1, 2017

-Another Twitter user stated that Beyoncé’s pregnancy is also their pregnancy as many fans are overjoyed by the news, even though Bey is a complete stranger to most.
-The tweet sums up how most of the Beyhive feel about hearing the 35-year-old singer is expecting twins.
+Another Twitter user stated that Beyonce’s pregnancy is also their pregnancy as many fans are overjoyed by the news, even though Bey is a complete stranger to most.
+The tweet sums up how most of the Beyhive feel about hearing that the 35-year-old singer is expecting twins.

 when beyonce is pregnant i am pregnant